NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 ## Samples and/or libraries that have failed reception control QC

 In cases where samples and/or libraries have failed the QC, the user is always consulted regarding how to proceed.
 If the user wishes to proceed to sequence the failed samples and/or libraries, NGI bears no responsibility regarding the quality and number of reads of the sequenced sample data.

+## User-provided samples, information and data

+The NGI does not take responsibility for how user-provided samples, information, or data may affect sequencing results.

 {% if not project.skip_fastq -%}
 ## Naming conventions